-Large Developed Sites in the Countryside
+Large Developed Sites in the Countryside and Green Belt

-The complete or partial re-development of large developed sites in the countryside, including but not restricted to the Universal Products Factory at Greenhalgh; Helical Technologies Ltd at Hillock Lane, Warton; the Westinghouser Springfields in Salwick; the Naze Lane Industrial Estate at Freckleton; Weeton Barracks Camp; HM Prison Kirkham; Mill Farm Sports Village, Fleetwood Road, Wesham; and Ribby Hall Holiday Village, all of which are identified on the Policies Map, will be permitted subject to the following criteria:
+The large developed sites in the countryside are listed below and are identified on the Policies Map:

+- Laleham Health and Beauty Factory at Greenhalgh; - Helical Technologies Ltd at Hillock Lane, Warton; - Westinghouse Springfields in Salwick; - Naze Lane Industrial Estate at Freckleton; - Weeton Barracks Camp; - Mill Farm Sports Village, Fleetwood Road, Wesham; and

+Ribby Hall Holiday Village.

+The complete or partial redevelopment of these large developed sites in the countryside will be permitted subject to the following criteria:

-- a) The proposal would not result in harm to the character, appearance or nature conservation value of land in the countryside, Areas of Separation, landscape setting, historic environment or Green Belt in comparison with the existing development, in terms of footprint, massing and height of the buildings; - The proposal will not require additional expenditure by public authorities in relation to infrastructure and it can safely be served by existing or proposed means of access and the local road network; - c) Proposals for partial re-development are put forward in the context of a comprehensive long term plan for the site as a whole; - d) Proposed re-development can be safely and adequately served by existing or proposed means of access and the local road network without adversely affecting highway safety; - e) Opportunities to improve public transport connections, and pedestrian and cycle links are maximised; and - f) Mixed use development is promoted on these sites.
+- a) The proposal would not result in harm to the character, appearance or nature conservation value of land in the countryside, landscape setting, historic environment in comparison with the existing development, in terms of footprint, massing and height of the buildings; - The proposal will not require additional expenditure by public authorities in relation to infrastructure and it can safely be served by existing or proposed means of access and the local road network; - c) Proposals for partial re-development are put forward in the context of a comprehensive long term plan for the site as a whole; - d) Proposed re-development can be safely and adequately served by existing or proposed means of access and the local road network without adversely affecting highway safety; - e) Opportunities to improve public transport connections, and pedestrian and cycle links are maximised; and - f) Mixed use development is promoted on all of these sites.